araikar08/SIG-Sports-Model/README.md

 # SIG Sports Model

 ## Data Files
 Due to size limitations, the data files are not stored in this repository.
-You can find the following data files in our external storage:
+The data files are hosted on Google Drive for easy access.

+### Required Data Files
 - `datanba_2023.csv` (88.44 MB)
 - `nbastats_2023.csv` (88.97 MB)
 - `opp_data/nba_2023.csv` (189.75 MB)
+- Additional support files:
+  - `24.csv` (4.7 MB)
+  - `nba_stats_combined_2024.csv` (150 KB)
+  - `player_cluster_mapping.csv` (9.1 KB)
+  - `player_rebound_analysis.csv` (28 KB)
+  - `position_cluster_stats.csv` (298 B)

 ### Accessing the Data
 To use this project, you'll need to:

+1. Access the data folder on Google Drive: [SIG Sports Model Data](https://drive.google.com/drive/folders/1l3ZeI0ZMd7HrkEuJ_lS8aQv0qw8-PFDM?usp=sharing)
-1. Download the data files from [INSERT_STORAGE_LINK]
+2. Download all files from the Google Drive folder
-2. Place the files in the following structure:
+3. Place the files in your local project with the following structure:
    ```
    SIG-Model/
+   ├── 24.csv
    ├── datanba_2023.csv
+   ├── nba_stats_combined_2024.csv
    ├── nbastats_2023.csv
+   ├── player_cluster_mapping.csv
+   ├── player_rebound_analysis.csv
+   ├── position_cluster_stats.csv
    └── opp_data/
+       ├── bref_2023.csv
+       ├── bref_opp_pg_2023.csv
+       ├── bref_pg_2023.csv
        └── nba_2023.csv
    ```

+### Data Download Tips
+- You can download all files at once by selecting them all and using the "Download" option in Google Drive
+- For the `opp_data` folder, make sure to maintain the directory structure when extracting
+- If you have issues with the download, try downloading files individually

 ## Project Setup
 [Add your project setup instructions here]